 The Gomoti tree is locally known as the water fig and grows alongside waterways in the Okavango delta.
 It’s a smallish tree which sometimes grows no bigger than a bush.
 The Gomoti trees line the waterways and provide excellent cover for nesting water birds such as herons and storks.
-Gomoti Plains Camp is waiting to spoil guests with its classical comfort and amazing wildlife.
+Gomoti Plains Camp and Gomoti Private are waiting to spoil guests with its classic comfort and amazing wildlife.
 Travel the waterways by motor boat and mekoro and traverse the Gomoti plains enthralling in the dense wildlife concentrations of the Gomoti area.Visit Website

 Gomoti Plains Camp is located just 18 km south-east of Chitabe Camp in the exclusive community area of Gomoti Private Concession which is a large community run concession, in the Okavango Delta.
 The Camp is situated on one of the smaller flood plains along the Gomoti River system.